google-gemini/computer-use-preview/README.md

 - `cloud-run`: Connects to a deployed Cloud Run service (default).
 - `playwright`: Runs the browser locally using Playwright.
 - `browserbase`: Connects to a Browserbase instance.
-- `hud`: Integrates with HUD's browser environment.
+- `hud`: Integrates with hud's browser environment.

 **Local Playwright**